 Like many universities with a high veteran population, Columbia University has established a center for veterans with a mandate to ease their transition from active service to campus life.
 Recently, Columbia’s Center for Veteran Transition and Integration designed a MOOC version of its already existent University Studies course.
 In a nutshell, University Studies is a University 101-style course.
 It’s designed to introduce students to campus life, clarify what is expected of them as students, and outline where they can find the people and resources needed to succeed.
 The course is not new.
 It has been successfully offered on campus at Columbia for the past five years by a team of experienced academic advisers.
 What’s new is the course’s online format.

 As explained in a press release issued by Columbia University earlier this week, University Studies for Student Veterans focuses on a range of topics but above all else, the course “offers strategies for academic success for service members and veterans navigating the transition from military service to the college classroom.”
-Some specific features of the course include activities that introduce students to foundational academic and study skills, strategies for effective reading, writing, test preparation, and time management, and proven tips for students taking STEM and other technical course.
+Some specific features of the course include helping students develop effective reading and test prep strategies.

 Tailoring Content to Veterans

 In many respects, veterans are just other students, and share the same concerns, but as R. J. Jenkins, a former associate dean of students who leads the curriculum design team at the Center for Veteran Transition and Integration emphasizes, “Student veterans who take the path from active military service to the rigors of a college classroom tell us the same thing: transitioning from being in the service to being a student isn’t always straightforward, and the culture shift can be jarring.
 As a result, veterans who pursue higher education once they’ve left the military sometimes find the transition challenging.”